-The Board approves the Risk Appetite, which defines the level of risk that the Company is prepared to accept to achieve its strategic objectives and is translated into specific risk measures that are tracked, monitored and reported to the Board.
+The Board approves the Risk Appetite, which defines the level of risk that the Company is prepared to accept to achieve its strategic objectives and is translated into specific risk measures that are tracked, monitored, and reported to the Board.
 The Risk Appetite framework has been designed to create clear links to the strategic long-term plan, capital planning, stress testing and the Company's risk management framework.
-The review and approval process is undertaken at least annually.
+The review and approval process are undertaken at least annually.
 The Company's Risk Appetite covers the core areas of, Risk to the Clients of the firm, Risk the firm poses to the Market, Risk to the Firm, Concentration risk and Liquidity risk.

-The Board approves the Company's business plans, budget, Internal Capital Adequacy and Risk Assessment (the "ICARA") and also monitor's the Company's risk profile, capital adequacy, liquidity and concentration position.
+The Board approves the Company's business plans, budget, Internal Capital Adequacy Assessment Process (the "ICARAP") and monitor's the Company's risk profile, capital adequacy, liquidity, and concentration position.